macports/macports.github.io/_posts/2019-09-21-macports-260-now-available.md

 libstdc++ to libc++.
 This will enable building ports that require C++11 and beyond much more easily.
-All C++-based ports using the old stdlib will need to be rebuilt, so we recommend that you run 'sudo port rev-upgrade' after installing the beta.
+All C++-based ports using the old stdlib will need to be rebuilt, so we recommend that you run 'sudo port rev-upgrade' after updating to MacPorts 2.6.0.

 We are currently in the process of switching the packages server over to the new stdlib, so availability of binary packages